 Humanities and Social Sciences

-Selection criteria for undergraduate and postgraduate courses and programmes in the Wellington Faculty of Humanities and Social Sciences.
+Find out what selection criteria apply to limited-entry courses and qualifications in the Faculty of Humanities and Social Sciences.

-Find out what selection criteria apply to programmes and courses offered by the Wellington Faculty of Humanities and Social Sciences, including the Bachelor of Arts (BA), Master of Arts 120 points (MA), and Master of Museum and Heritage Practice.
+Find out what selection criteria apply to programmes and courses offered by the Faculty of Humanities and Social Sciences, including the Bachelor of Arts (BA), Master of Arts 120 points (MA), and Master of Museum and Heritage Practice.

-Undergraduate limited entry courses and programmes
+Undergraduate courses

-Unless otherwise specified below, places in limited entry courses will be allocated according to room capacity, prerequisites and staffing constraints.
+Unless otherwise specified below, places in limited entry courses will be allocated according to room capacity, prerequisites, and staffing constraints.

 Language courses